chickpeaces/chickpeaces.github.io/index.md

 *Tempe, AZ from Jan 2019 – Jun 2019*

-- Researched, designed, and implemented a game program for mathematics education, administering the IT infrastructure responsible for delivering the game into the classroom to ensure smooth operation during class time.
+- Researched, designed, and implemented a game program for mathematics education through a program called Inquiry Oriented Linear Algebra (IOLA), supporting undergratuate students' flexible development of linear algebra reasoning.

+- Administered the IT infrastructure responsible for delivering the game into the classroom, guaranteeing smooth operation during class time.

 **ASU College of Nursing and Health**